top of page

 Outside of the office, she enjoys the vibrant, beautiful complexities of her life.
 She grew up as a gymnast and cheerleader and still enjoys being active, especially through riding her horse.
 She has a love for music, tattoos, and makeup.
 Her interests range from reading to watching football, and she values quality time with friends and family.
 She appreciates depth, humor, creativity, and compassion.
 Her office is your verbal diary—made to support growth and healing.

-Tiffany Moss, MSW, LAC
+Tiffany Moss, LCSW

 Clinical Social Worker / Licensed Clinical Social Worker